Uzhavan Magan: Plot

 Chinna Durai, a farmer lives quietly in his village when Nirmala and Gunasekhar intervene to wreak havoc.

 For revenge, Nirmala's family and Chinna Durai's father insist on getting married.
 While the wedding is in preparation, Gunasekhar's troops twist the neck of Durai's father.
 Chinna Durai seeing him dead, is embarked on Guna's general surprise and his relatives for attempted murder to the police leaving her lover Selvi.

 While Chinna Durai is in prison, the younger brother Siva says that he wants to get revenge for Guna making her new husband believe in Nirmala but already had a positive relationship in the past.
 Chinna Durai delivered and his brother Siva will now recover their father's property.

 Production

 Vijayakanth agreed to act in the film without listening to the story.
 Art director GK revealed that the film's rekla race scene inspired from the chariot scene from Ben-Hur (1959) was shot on a set built on bamboo platform "at a possible height for five miles in length and 100 meters in breadth".

-songs
+Soundtrack

 The soundtrack was composed by Manoj–Gyan, and the lyrics were written by Aabavanan.